simondlevy/MulticopterSim/README.md

 ## Windows

-As with any UE4 C++ project, there are two ways to build and modify the HackflightSim code:
+As with any UE4 C++ project, there are two ways to build and modify the HackflightSim code on Windows:
 <ol>
 <li> Double-click on <b>HackflightSim.uproject</b> to launch UnrealEditor; then click the Compile icon at the top.
 You can then use your favorite code editor (ours is